fpserg/RealMe/docs/PRODUCT/WBT_STYLE_GUIDE.md

 - summarize the character of the day;
 - identify remaining meaningful work;
-- highlight potential risks;
+- highlight operational risks;
 - recommend the next focused block of effort.

-The Observer should never introduce new commitments.
+The Observer never creates new commitments.

 Its role is reflection, not planning.

+Keep it brief.

 ---

-## Realm Hierarchy
+# Realm Hierarchy

 Always preserve canonical hierarchy.

 Example:

-💼 Career Realm
+## 💼 Career Realm

-👥 Leadership Domain
+### 👥 Leadership Domain

-📈 Strategy Domain
+### 📈 Strategy Domain

-📊 TMT Domain
+### 📊 TMT Domain

 ---

-🏡 Household Realm
+## 🏡 Household Realm

-🏰 Stronghold Domain
+### 🏰 Stronghold Domain

-🏙️ City Apartment Domain
+### 🏙️ City Apartment Domain

-📅 Upcoming
+### 📅 Upcoming Domain

 ---

-🏛️ Third Realm
+## 🏛️ Third Realm

-🗼 Tower Domain
+### 🗼 Tower Domain

-🏗️ RealMe Domain
+### 🏗️ RealMe Domain

+Additional Realms or Domains should appear only after they become stable parts of the World Model.

 ---

-Additional Realms or Domains may be introduced only when they become established parts of the World Model.

----

-## Priority Bands
+# Priority Bands

-Use only when appropriate.
+Use only when they improve clarity.

+Available bands:

 🟠 Important

-Immediate operational commitments.
+Immediate operational work.

 🟡 Strategic

 Longer-term work that benefits from steady progress.

-Avoid unnecessary prioritization.
+Do not force prioritization.

-If a Domain contains only one obvious commitment, a single priority band is sufficient.
+If a Domain contains only one obvious commitment, use only one band.

 ---

-## Commitments
+# Commitments

-Each commitment should:
+Every commitment should be:

-- be concrete;
+- concrete;
-- be operational;
+- operational;
+- actionable;
-- describe work that still belongs to today.
+- still relevant today.

+Avoid:

-Avoid speculative tasks.
+- speculative work;

-Avoid inferred work.
+- inferred work;
+- historical narration;
+- symbolic observations.

 Prefer the minimum semantic update.

 ---

-## Completed Today
+# Completed Today

 Include only meaningful completed work.

-Do not repeat historical accomplishments.

-Completed items should help the Warden recognize progress.
+Examples:

+- purchased materials;
+- completed consultation;
+- repaired equipment;
+- finished report;
+- planted trees.

+Avoid recording passive observations or life events here.

 ---

+# Notable Developments

+Reserve this section for events that changed the state of the Realm without being operational work.

+Examples:

+- children made first local friends;
+- peaceful family evening;
+- RealMe became part of family traditions;
+- discovered residents swim in the pond.

+These are neither tasks nor accomplishments.

+They simply became true today.

+---

+# Tone

+## Steward

+Concise.

+Organized.

+Operational.

+Minimal narrative.

+---

-## Tone
+## Observer

-The Steward is concise, organized and operational.

-The Observer is calm, reflective and slightly strategic.

-Neither should become motivational or verbose.
+Calm.

+Reflective.

+Slightly strategic.

+Never motivational.

+Never verbose.

+Never poetic.

+---

-The WBT is an operational briefing—not a diary.
+A WBT is an operational briefing—not a diary.

+A Chronicle tells the story.

+A WBT tells the Warden what remains.